Federigo Ubaldini

-Federigo Ubaldini (1610 - 1657) was an Italian Dante and Petrarch scholar, secretary to Cardinal Francesco Barberini, and later secretary to the papal consistory in Rome.
-He was born in Siena.
-He published a biography of Angelo Colocci and various notes on Renaissance poets.
-He created annotations about the Divine Commedy.
+Federigo Ubaldini (1610 - 1657) was an Italian Dante and Petrarch scholar, born in Siena.

+He was secretary to Cardinal Francesco Barberini, and later secretary to the papal consistory in Rome.

+He published a biography of Angelo Colocci and various notes on the Renaissance poets.

+He also created annotations about the Divine Comedy.
 In 1642, Federigo edited a publication of the work Il Tesoro by Brunetto Latini (c.
 1220–1294), a guardian and teacher of Dante.